 Many brands have been praised in recent years for taking a stand against opening on Thanksgiving Day.
-This year, REI announced they were closing their doors on Black Friday altogether.
-Instead, the outdoor retailer is encouraging its customers and employees to get outside using the catchy hashtag #optout.
+REI announced they were closing their doors on Black Friday altogether, encouraging customers and employees to get outside with their #OptOut campaign.

-What to do instead: Support ethical businesses.
-Check out our Fashion Remake series for brands that care about makers.
+DO: Shop ethical.
+Check out our style section for brands that care about makers.
 Prices can range from budget friendly to investment pieces.
 How about thanking someone in your life with a brand that makes a difference in makers lives too?

-Many retailers who remain open over the holidays are some of the worst offenders when it comes to employee and maker’s rights.
+DON’T: Many retailers who remain open over the holidays are some of the worst offenders when it comes to employee and maker’s rights.
 The bigger the sale, the harder they’re pushing employees and factory workers behind the scenes.
 It hits closer to home when your little brother has to skip Thanksgiving dinner for his night shift at Best Buy, but let’s keep the people in far away factories and warehouse distribution centers in mind as well.
-Leading up to the “Superbowl of retail” as they call it, thousands of makers are working longer hours for little pay.
+Leading up to the “Superbowl of retail,” thousands of makers are working longer hours for little pay.

-We’re all about holiday shopping, but let’s do it right this year by shopping small, remembering what we have and researching the stores where we spend our money.
+Holiday shopping can be fun, but let’s do it right this year by shopping small, remembering what we have, and researching the stores where we spend our money.
 It’s worth it to reward businesses who are considering the lives of all the human beings behind the products we love.
-It will make you the best gift giver in the family.